 Robin Williams provided the voice for the Genie, at union scale rate (the lowest legal pay rate a studio can give an actor), on the provisos that his voice was not used for merchandising (i.e. toys and such), and that the Genie character not take up more than 25% of the space of a poster, ad, billboard, or trailer.
 When these wishes were not granted, he withdrew his support for Disney and the film.
 As a result, his name was not included in "The Art of Aladdin" book (it makes constant references to "the voice of the Genie"), and he was not available for the direct-to-video sequel The Return of Jafar (1994) or the Aladdin (1994) TV show (Dan Castellaneta filled in as the voice of the Genie for these productions).
 In an attempt to get back on good terms with Williams, Walt Disney CEO Michael Eisner apologized to him with a peace offering of an original Pablo Picasso painting.
 Still angered and feeling betrayed by Disney, Williams would not accept the gift.
-It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth did Williams return to Disney.
+It was not until Disney chairman Jeffrey Katzenberg was fired and replaced by Joe Roth that Williams returned to Disney.
 Through Roth, a public apology was given.
-Promises were made to right wrongs, and Williams was so touched that he came back as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves (1996).
+Promises to right wrongs were kept, and Williams was so touched that he returned to reprise his role as the Genie for the second direct-to-video sequel, Aladdin and the King of Thieves (1996).
 Disney was so thrilled that they threw out the previously completed recording sessions with Castellaneta.

 Production designer Richard Vander Wende devised a simple color scheme for the film, inspired by its desert setting.
 Blue (water) stands for good, red (heat) for evil, and yellow (sand) is neutral.
 For example, the villainous Jafar is clad in blacks and reds, while the virtuous Jasmine wears blue.
 Another example is in the Cave of Wonders, where the lamp's chamber is blue, and the ruby that tempts Abu is bright red.